Derpumu/Pacifist/.test/scenarios.md

 Test:
 - load test game and start new game does not crash

+## Exotic Industries
+Mods:
+- Exotic Industries: Official Modpack
+Settings: default
+Test:
+- laser tech removed
+- light and heavy armor removed
+- debug-log for removed flying text and/or worms, biters after mining alien flowers

+## Krastorio 2
+Mods: none
+Settings:
+- remove-walls OFF
+Test:
+- laser tech removed
+- light and heavy armor removed
+- walls are prerequisite of spidertron and tank

 ## Pyanodon's
 Mods:
 - py modpack
-Test:
-- load test game and start new game does not crash

-## 248k
-Mods:
-- 248k
 Test:
 - load test game and start new game does not crash